Astor63/BL2-Mods/Dahl Discord Solver/SMG Dahl Discord Solver - Moxxi Edition v1.0.1/ReadMe.md

 ### To do:

 - [ ] Show the Explosive icon on the weapon card (it's just cosmetic but I cannot find "how to" now)
-- [ ] Change the black parts of the weapon into a "brushed gold" color, for a look more Creamer style (it's just cosmetic but I have no idea how to do it)
+- [x] Change the black parts of the weapon into a "brushed gold" color, for a look more Creamer style (Thanks to PsychoPatate for his help)
-- [ ] Make (again) a new playthrough to be sure that all work correctly.
+- [ ] Make (again) fews kills to be sure that all work correctly.
 - [ ] Clean the code and remove all my ~~shitty~~ notes.

 ### Credits & Thanks: